manuganji/manuganji.github.io/_posts/2017-04-24-starts-with-question.md

 tags: [technology management, project management]
 modified: 2017-4-24
 ---
-It starts with a question.
-Most business leaders are trying to answer one question every morning of their lives.
+Most business leaders try to answer one question every morning.

-> How can I lead a happy life while containing risk to my business?
+> How can I lead a happy life while containing business risk?

-I purposefully posed a very broad question because I believe half the answer lies in asking the right question - the most comprehensive of stake holders views and aspirations.
+Its purposefully broad because I believe half the answer lies in asking the correct question - one which is most comprehensive of stake holders views and aspirations.

-That question leads to several dilemmas.
+This question leads to several dilemmas.
 A few of them are:

 - Innovation versus Stability
 - Experience versus Fresh perspective